 There are a few different ways to cut railroad ties.
 But, above all else, keep your safety in mind.
 In the instructional videos below, you’ll notice that no matter what method is used, the workers are wearing protective gear.
 This includes closed-toed shoes, hearing protection, eye protection, long pants, a facemask, and gloves.

 Railroad ties are often covered in creosote, a dark brown, oily compound that acts as a wood preserver.
-While creosote is great at preserving railroad ties — which are exposed to all types of weather — it’s extremely toxic.
+While creosote is great at preserving railroad ties — which are exposed to all types of weather — it’s highly toxic.
 In fact, if you get creosote on your skin or inhale it, it can cause burns, eye damage, and/or rashes.
 If you’re exposed to it in large doses, you could end up with liver or kidney failure, convulsions, or even death, according to the Department of Health and Human Services.
 Because of this, you may not want to use railroad ties for something like a vegetable garden, as the creosote may leach into the soil and produce.
 For other projects, after you have taken the necessary precautions, try one of the three methods below to cut railroad ties.

 The fastest — and best — way to cut railroad ties is with a chainsaw.
 Yes, by far the best way to cut railroad ties is with a chainsaw.
 Though be aware it will take frequent sharpening.
 But overall, cutting railroad ties with a chainsaw is as easy as it gets.
 This method is demonstrated in this video:

 In the video, you’ll notice that the man cutting the railroad ties has the ties elevated off the ground — if you don’t do this, your chainsaw will hit the ground and kickback at you, which could result in injury.
 The key here is to go slow and use a kind of rocking motion when cutting.
 You may also want to enlist the help of a friend to hold the railroad ties, as seen in the video.
 This is not entirely necessary though.